LeanneNortje/MultimodalSpeech-to-ImageMatching/README.md

 ## Overview

-This repository includes the code used to implement the experiments in the paper: UNSUPERVISED VS TRANSFER LEARNING FOR MULTIMODAL ONE-SHOT MATCHING OF SPEECH AND IMAGES written for sunmission at ICASSP 2020.
-Unsupervised approaches are compared to transfer learning from background data.
+This repository includes the code used to implement the experiments in the paper: UNSUPERVISED VS TRANSFER LEARNING FOR MULTIMODAL ONE-SHOT MATCHING OF SPEECH AND IMAGES.
+Unsupervised approaches are compared to transfer learning from background labelled data.
 These two approaches are used to learn features used in a multimodal speech-image matching task.

 ## Disclaimer